farahshamout/deterioration-prediction/README.md

 Steps to run the code:

-- create_dummy_dataset.py - this script generates a dummy dataset of the most routinely collected vital signs (HR, SBP, SPO2, TEMP, AVPU, & masktype). masktype indicates the provision of supplemental oxygen
+- create_dummy_dataset.py in datasets folder- this script generates a dummy dataset of the most routinely collected vital signs (HR, SBP, SPO2, TEMP, AVPU, & masktype). masktype indicates the provision of supplemental oxygen

 - navigate to the score of interest and run its respective scripts

-calculate_ews.py - this scripts calculates the threshold based EWS scores for the dummy dataset based on the score of interest, e.g. NEWS, MCEWS, or CEWS

 *Note that this repository will be constantly updated and is not final yet...*

+Please cite: [coming soon]

 ## Acknowledgements